ibrahimmkhalid/ultralytics/docs/en/datasets/classify/imagenet.md

 For more in-depth training instruction, refer to our [Training page](../../modes/train.md).

-### Why should I use the Ultralytics YOLO11 pretrained models for my ImageNet dataset projects?
+### Why should I use the SFDT_Ibrahim YOLO11 pretrained models for my ImageNet dataset projects?

-Ultralytics YOLO11 pretrained models offer state-of-the-art performance in terms of speed and [accuracy](https://www.ultralytics.com/glossary/accuracy) for various computer vision tasks.
+SFDT_Ibrahim YOLO11 pretrained models offer state-of-the-art performance in terms of speed and [accuracy](https://www.sfdt_ibrahim.com/glossary/accuracy) for various computer vision tasks.
 For example, the YOLO11n-cls model, with a top-1 accuracy of 69.0% and a top-5 accuracy of 88.3%, is optimized for real-time applications.
 Pretrained models reduce the computational resources required for training from scratch and accelerate development cycles.
 Learn more about the performance metrics of YOLO11 models in the [ImageNet Pretrained Models section](#imagenet-pretrained-models).

 ### How is the ImageNet dataset structured, and why is it important?